A Breakdown of the Most Popular IF Variations

 Caloric manipulation aside, this style of fasting works incredibly well because of the effect that fasting has on your overall hormonal environment.

 More specifically, when we talk about fasting, we’re really going to talk about two hormones: insulin and growth hormone.

 With regard to insulin, it seems that the less often you eat, the less often you raise insulin levels.
 This is not surprising, obviously.
 It’s even less surprising that this would lead to fat loss, since we know that chronically elevated insulin levels make it very difficult to lose fat.

-Therefore, if you’re eating less often, you’re going to have less insulin issues—even if you’re eating the same foods in the same amounts.
+Therefore, if you’re eating less often, you’re going to have fewer insulin issues—even if you’re eating the same foods in the same amounts.
 (This, by way, is a pretty strong argument against the popular frequent feeding method of 5-6 meals per day).
-However, while fasting and infrequent feeding helps to control insulin and keep it low, that’s not enough to stimulate fat loss…unless growth hormone is present.
+However, while fasting and infrequent feeding help to control insulin and keep it low, that’s not enough to stimulate fat loss…unless growth hormone is present.

 That is, if insulin AND growth hormone are both low, there isn’t a huge effect on fat loss.
 And so, while insulin management is important, growth hormone management is even more important.

 Which brings us to the very predictable point: The effect of fasting on growth hormone is incredibly important.